POLITSOLID – The Ties that Bind: Experimental Analyses of Political Solidarities in Modern European Democracies

 Data: POLITSOLID collects and analyses new data from (1) lab experiments & online surveys, (2) a simulated artificial state ‘Novaland’ in which volunteers from Austria, Germany & Switzerland act as citizens in an online environment, with experimental treatments applied, (3) an international panel survey in six countries and (4) field experiments in collaboration with real political actors. citizens in an online environment, with experimental treatments applied, (3) an international panel survey in six countries and (4) field experiments in collaboration with real political actors.

-Senior Project Officer Jakob Kemper, University of Duisburg-Essen
+• Project Officer: Jakob Eicheler, University of Duisburg-Essen

-Expert and Collaborator Joshua Claaßen, University of Duisburg-Essen
+• Expert and Collaborator: Dr. Patrick Clasen, University of Duisburg-Essen

-Expert and Collaborator Prof Markus Tepe, University of Oldenburg
+• Expert and Collaborator: Prof. Dr. Markus Tepe, University of Bremen